MrCamoga/Langton-s-Ant/README.md

 *	**chunkCheck**: when the ant exits that chunk, the program will start finding the highway
 *	**repeatcheck**: # of times the period has to repeat before the highway period is confirmed
 *	**maxiterations**: skip to next rule if limit reached

-The program will use save the ant stats to a file to find the highways:
-*	**fileChunkSize**: minimum file size.
-(Default 2GB)
-*	**maxNumOfChunks**: every time the file is filled its size will increase by 2GB up to "maxNumOfChunks" times

 #### Save images:
 *	**savepic**: if true rules with highways will be saved to disk in the folder /"period"/"rule".png (e.g. the regular Langton's Ant would be saved to /104/2.png)